 - If you’re not asked for an administrative username and password, you’re already an admin on your computer.

 - Complete the installation and sign in to Dropbox.

-Keychain is a password management system for Apple's macOS.
-Dropbox requires access to your Keychain to help verify your account and to provide another layer of security over the Dropbox app settings.
+Keychain is a password management system for Mac.
+Dropbox requires access to your Keychain to help verify your account and to provide another layer of security over the Dropbox app preferences.

-- To grant Keychain access to Dropbox, click Allow or Always Allow (recommended for seamless access) when prompted to do so from macOS.
+- To grant Keychain access to Dropbox, click Allow or Always Allow (recommended for seamless access) when prompted to do so from Mac.

 - Clicking Deny will result in a "Couldn't start Dropbox" error message.
 For security reasons, Dropbox will not start without access to your Keychain.